edgarrafiimanzo/Super-cashier/README.md

-# Transaction Class
+# Super Cashier app
-A Python class for storing transactions and performing operations on them.
+A Cashier app which uses a Python class Transaction() for storing transactions and performing operations on them.

 ## Class Methods